REGISTER NOW FOR AUGUST 2023 SESSION!

 There is a safety aspect, too.
 For example, if leotards are too big and baggy, the teacher cannot see any postural problems.
 If dance shoes are from Walmart or Payless, they are made of plastic and do not stretch with your child's foot.
 Slippers that are too large create and unsupported foot and not to mention, a trip hazard!

 Finally, studio uniforms are a way of adjustment and discipline, as well as representing the studio culture.
-Everyone wearing the same clothing prepares students for a structured environment of formal behaviour.
+Everyone wearing the same clothing prepares students for a structured environment of formal behavior.

 Dancewear discipline is required at Gotta Dance!